InfamousMrS/how-grindr-does-continous-deployment/presentation.md

 ---

-How did we do it?

-We just composed it of the various tasks we need.

 We build continuous deployment by _not_ building continuous deployment.

+note:
+Continuous deployment is just the composed of tests and automated deployment.

 ---

 Don't be intimidated!

+note:
-There is a lot here, but we figured it all out just by building what we needed piece by piece.
+1. There is a lot here, but we figured it all out just by building what we needed piece by piece.

-You, too, can build your own continuous delivery pipeline, and some may be borrowed from what you saw today, and other parts will be different to suit your needs.
+2. You can build your own for your needs.

-Don't wait for someone else to build it or it will never happen.
-Nobody else can build what _you_ need.
+3. Don't wait for someone else to build it; they won't.

 ---

 Thanks to the great engineers that contributed.

-Nicolas Mosconi
+- Nicolas Mosconi
-Robert Tibljas
+- Robert Tibljas
-Valentin Traverso
+- Valentin Traverso
-Justin Standard
+- Justin Standard
-Rafal Studnicki
+- Rafal Studnicki
-Simon Zelazny
+- Simon Zelazny